niranjanrajesh02/thesis-manifolds/README.md

 ## Thesis Topic: Investigating Neural Manifold Dimensionality in CNNs

 ### ```trial_run/```
 This directory contains my initial attempts to extract activations of CNNs on a CIFAR10 dataset and estimate the dimensionality of the manifold they create.
+This was written in TensorFlow

+### ```resnet_exp/```
+This directory contains the code, plots and data for experiments on an Imagenet-Pretrained Resnet50.